zoey7117/google-earth-client/README.md

 # Earth Paints

-Earth Paints is an app to discover images that Google Earth takes from afar.
+Earth Paints is an app to discover images that Google Earth has taken.
 It amazes me that the earth from afar resembles what artists emotionally strive to emulate.
 Incorporates a search bar where users can search by Country with the caveat they aren't all represented.